manal1409/LCE-Multi-Head-Attention/README.md

 5. [Results and Evaluation](#results-and-evaluation)

 ## Project Overview
-The models used in this project include:
+We used in these models:
 1. **Traditional Models**: TF-IDF with Cosine Similarity, Word2Vec embeddings with Cosine Similarity
 3. **Transformer Models**: BERT, RoBERTa, and XLNet without attention optimization (using pre-trained models from Hugging Face)
-4. **Proposed Model**: Custom model with multi-head attention, optimized with varying attention head configurations
+4. **Proposed Model**: Fine-tuned model with multi-head attention, optimized with varying attention head configurations

 Evaluation metrics include accuracy, precision, recall, F1-score, and AUC-ROC.
-We conduct experiments on the Quora Question Pairs (QQP) dataset as the primary dataset and optionally test on the StackExchange dataset for cross-domain validation.
+We conducted experiments on the Quora Question Pairs (QQP) dataset as the primary dataset and tested on the StackExchange dataset for cross-domain validation.

 ## Datasets
 ### 1. Quora Question Pairs (QQP)
 - **Description**: QQP consists of about 400,000 question pairs labeled as duplicate or non-duplicate.
-- **Access**: We use the dataset directly from Hugging Face.
+- **Access**: We used the dataset directly from Hugging Face.
 - **Hugging Face Path**: `AlekseyKorshuk/quora-question-pairs`

 ### 2. StackExchange Question Pairs